praveenkumar-pokala/UNet_Segmentation/README.md

-# UNet -- Application to Segmentating Persons in Image
+# UNet -- Application to Image Segmentation

 ## Development in Pytorch from Scratch